johnlewissims/symbiosis/README.md

 I am running this locally using <a href="https://localwp.com/">Local WP</a>.
 PHP 7.4.1, Wordpress 5.9.2.
 I'm running Node v16.14.2 NPM 8.5.0.

+You will need to have <a href="https://getcomposer.org/">PHP Composer</a> installed as well.

 Create your site.

 Clone this repo into the themes folder.
 CD into the theme then...